Chidoski101/alx-system_engineering-devops/0x01-shell_permissions/README.md

-file 101-symbolic_link_permissions creates a script that changes the owner and the group owner of _hello to vincent and staff respectively. file 102-if_only creates a script that changes the owner of the file hello to betty only if it is owned by the user guillaume. file 103-Star_Wars creates a script that will play the StarWars IV episode in the terminal.
+file 101-symbolic_link_permissions creates a script that changes the owner and the group owner of _hello to vincent and staff respectively. file 102-if_only creates a script that changes the owner of the file hello to betty only if it is owned by the user guillaume. file 103-Star_Wars creates a script that will play the StarWars IV episode in the terminal. file 11-directories_permissions creates a script that dds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.